-Q: So what are tamper-resistant outlets, anyway?
+Q: What are tamper-resistant outlets?

-Q: Whom do tamper-resistant outlets benefit?
+Q: Whom do they benefit?

 A: They keep kids safe from sticking items or their fingers into the outlets and offer caregivers the peace of mind that comes with knowing the little ones are protected.
 TRRs are important for families, but also for businesses, daycare centers and other public spaces where children spend time.
 They’re actually required by the National Electric Code in all new and renovated properties.

 A: You may have seen the plastic outlet plugs or caps that fit into unused sockets.
 If a child pulls one out, it can present a choking hazard, as well as an electrical hazard.
 TRRs offer built-in, long-term protection.

 Q: Is it expensive to switch to tamper-resistant outlets?

 A: TRRs might sound fancy but they are extremely affordable.
 And there’s no need to spend additional money on childproofing items since safety is built right into your outlet.

 Q: Where can I learn more?

 A: The National Fire Protection Association has a lot of great information on TRRs and preventing child injury.

 The bottom line: Tamper-resistant outlets are a recent addition to the safety scene and go a long way in protecting little ones from burn, shock and other injury.
 Your licensed electrician can easily switch your outlets so you have one less thing to worry about.